canonical/ubuntu-core-docs/docs/explanation/system-snaps/network-manager/how-to-guides/configure-wifi-access-points.md

 (explanation-system-snaps-network-manager-how-to-guides-configure-wifi-access-points)=
-# Configure WiFi Access Points
+# Configure Wi-Fi Access Points

-It is possible to create WiFi Access Points with the network-manager snap.
+It is possible to create Wi-Fi Access Points with the network-manager snap.
 This can be done by running
 ```bash
 $ nmcli d wifi hotspot ifname <wifi_iface> ssid <ssid> password <password>
 ```